 The CAPITAL Line!

 The trilogy written by Suzanne Collins is in the genre of dystopian fiction.
 That is, it presents a horrible world against which the protagonist must contend.
 The whole point of this genre, and therefore this particular movie, is to be a warning.
-By exaggerating and projecting into the future an aspect or aspects of our present day culture, this movie makes us more aware of our vice, or (at least) our folly.
+By exaggerating and projecting into the future an aspect or aspects of our present-day culture, this movie makes us more aware of our vice, or (at least) our folly.

 The Capital is frivolous and exploitive.
-One scene in particular, brings this home.
+One scene, in particular, brings this home.
 Our heroes are forced to attend a Capital party where there are so many good things to eat, Peeta laments he cannot try them all.
 He is immediately offered a beverage that will empty his stomach of its contents so that he may start all over again.
 The irony of this is not lost on Katniss who comments that many in the districts starve while they provide all the resources for those in the Capital to maintain their lifestyle of excess.
 Oh, and as an external symbol of the Capital’s excess –meaningless adornment.

 Enter Cover Girl’s Capital Line of cosmetics.

-If the audience were capable of absorbing the core meaning of this film, Cover Girl would right now be attempting to recover from one of the greatest advertising dabacles in history.
+If the audience were capable of absorbing the core meaning of this film, Cover Girl would right now be attempting to recover from one of the greatest advertising debacles in history.
 Young women would be rushing home from the theatre to post pictures to Facebook of them destroying all their Cover Girl products, or shooting kabob skewers at magazine-ad targets with bows made of pencils and rubber-bands.

 But alas, Cover Girl didn’t make a mistake.

-They know that we are capable of believing one thing, and doing another.
+They know that we are capable of believing one thing and doing another.